-If the school or district is still unable to meet the minimum cell size after applying one of the options above, then the school or district may waive the minimum required cell sizes and request an AYP determination with the additional data included.
+If a small school or district is still unable to meet the minimum cell size after applying one of the options above, then the school or district may waive the minimum required cell sizes and request an AYP determination with the additional data included as long as there is a minimum count of 15 or more assessments.
 In this circumstance, academic AYP targets will be based on the margin of error for 42 students.